 - Schools of modern creative and somatic therapies such as dance movement therapy, somatic sex education, Hakomi Method, and expressive arts therapy (which I am certified in through Langara College and is my main training).
 I acknowledge that these lineages of modern therapy derive much of their healing resource from the traditional practices of cultures of color as well as European folk cultures.

 - Asian/Japanese ancestral embodiment lineages from energy medicine to martial arts that I have immersed myself in through self-practice and research (I am a fluent Japanese reader/speaker).
 There is a great ocean of knowledge here but people who have been particularly influential are Kenji Ushiro, Hideo Takaoka, and Corky Quakenbush (Please note that I am not a practitioner who can explicitly instruct on the arts I draw from).

-- Animist-indigenous ritual and ancestral healing, a lot of which I have absorbed through my ongoing work with Dare Sohei as well as my personal research of Japanese folk animism.
+- Animist-indigenous ritual and ancestral healing, a lot of which I have absorbed through my immersion in Japanese culture, supported by my former years long collboration years long with Dare Sohei of Animist Arts.
 Other inspirations for animism in my work include Sobonfu Some, Malidoma Some, and various writings on Wetiko (an Algonquin word for a cannibalistic spirit).
-To be sure, I’m a very beginning practitioner within animism.

 - Street dance, particularly ‘popping’, an umbrella term for mechanical street dances that emerged from black and brown communities of the West Coast of Turtle Island during the early 1970s.